ballerina-platform/ballerina-distribution/examples/converting-to-user-defined-type/converting_to_user_defined_type.md

 # Converting JSON with langlib functions

 The `cloneWithType()` langlib function can be used to convert a value to a user-defined type.
-Result recursively uses specified type as inherent type of new value.
-Automatically performs numeric conversions as necessary.
+The result recursively uses the specified type as the inherent type of the new value.
+This automatically performs the numeric conversions as necessary.

-Every part of the value is cloned including immutable structural values.
-Also `fromJsonWithType()` langlib function can be used for the same purpose, and it also does the reverse of conversions done by `toJson`.
+Every part of the value is cloned including the immutable structural values.
+Also, the `fromJsonWithType()` langlib function can be used for the same purpose and it also does the reverse of the conversions done by `toJson`.

 ## Related links
 - [JSON type](https://ballerina.io/learn/by-example/json-type/)